iamruinous/duh/Planning/Planning.md

 <a name="fuzzy-ideals"></a>**Fuzzy Ideals**–Things that the organization needs to accomplish to be successful.

 <a name="roadmap"></a>**Roadmap**–A rough plan that outlines what is in development and planned for the Medium Horizon.
 Should contain a description of the end state, a list of feature names grouped by In Development, Planned, and Unplanned.
+The Roadmap shows to others inside and outside the project that you have thought through the major features and can articulate what the result of the project will be.

 <a name="shared-vision"></a>**Shared Vision**–A common understanding of what is being created.
 A simple description or rough sketch of the project that should be repeatable and reproducible by the members of the team.